-I was looking for a quote from Arthur W. Page, a pioneer in corporate public relations who served as the first vice president PR at AT&T; because his philosophy embodies my overall feelings of what excellence in public relations should entail.
+I was looking for a quote from Arthur W. Page for an awards program speech I was preparing.
+Page was a pioneer in corporate public relations who served as the first vice president PR at AT&T. I wanted a quote from him because his philosophy embodies my overall feelings of what excellence in public relations should entail.

 - Tell the truth

 - Manage for tomorrow

 - Conduct public relations as if the whole company depends on it